ikasanEIP/ikasan/ikasaneip/component/Readme.md

 ## Filters

 ### Purpose
-Filter will allow given event to be past to next component or it will end the flow.
+A Filter will allow check to see if an incoming event matches a particular filter rule.
+If matched the event is dropped, if not matched then the event is passed to the next component.
 You can think of filter as of an 'IF' statment in a programming language.
 In order to create your own filter you need to implement [Filter Interface](../spec/component/src/main/java/org/ikasan/spec/component/filter/Filter.java)
 <br/>